cuescience/goat/README.md

 The indexes of the placeholders has to correspond to the order of the function arguments.

 ### Types
 Following standard types are available by now: int, float, str.
+Behave types like Table, Context, Text are also supported.
-But you can easily extend it (e.g. goat.types.Word):
+If this is not enough, you can easily extend it (e.g. goat.types.Word):
 ```python
 import parse
 from behave import register_type